 We have to be careful when observing texts from Scripture making sure that we pay extra careful attention to details associated with the word of God and observing words in thier context in light of their plain sense.
 We also must be cautious not to impose our own perspective on the text and read into the Scriptures what the author did not intent to communicate to the audience.
 To do this we fail to transmit the truth clearly and unintentionally guide people away from the truth and the glory of God.

 Soli Deo Gloria!

-Hey!
-I am building a YouTube channel where there is new content being published every week titled Urban Theologian Media.
-Please go and check out the channel and subscribe at this link: https://www.youtube.com/channel/UCTKYllo-vyDe76Mpj4R0TOw
+I have a YouTube channel where there is new content being published titled Urban Theologian Media!
+Please go and check out the channel, view some of the shows there, and if you like the videos please subscribe at this link: https://www.youtube.com/channel/UCTKYllo-vyDe76Mpj4R0TOw